Rescue a Career in Emergency Medical Services at COTC

 A one-year University Systems of Ohio and Ohio Emergency Medical Services approved paramedic certificate program for students interested in becoming certified paramedics.
 After completing the certificate, the student will be eligible to apply to take The National Registry of Emergency Medical Technicians Paramedic exam.

-- Accelerated Paramedic
+- Accelerated Paramedic - Coming Soon!

 - Presented in partnership with the Ohio Fire Academy, this is a full-time paramedic program that allows students to finish faster than the traditional full-year program and start working as a paramedic quicker.
-Classes are Monday through Friday including days and evenings at the Pataskala campus annex and the Ohio Fire Academy.
+Classes will be Monday through Friday including days and evenings at the Pataskala campus annex and the Ohio Fire Academy.

 The Bureau of Labor Statistics states that employment of emergency medical technicians (EMTs) and paramedics is expected to grow by 33 percent from 2010 to 2020, much faster than the average for all occupations.
 Emergencies such as car crashes, natural disasters, and violence will continue to create demand for EMTs and paramedics, as well as an aging population.
 This means that the field should continue to show job growth.
 However, the most rewarding part of the career will be helping people and saving lives.
 At the successful completion of the program students will earn an Associates of Applied Science in Emergency Medical Services Technology.